 - Stir in the cocoa powder and salt, and cook for a couple more minutes.

 - Remove the pot from the heat and stir in the vanilla.
-Your chocolate syrup will be pretty runny at this point, so you'll need to refrigerate it in order for it to thicken further.
+Your Chocolate Syrup recipe will be pretty runny at this point, so you'll need to refrigerate it in order for it to thicken further.

-- Enjoy it warm or allow it to cool for a bit and then transfer to a jar and pop in the fridge until chilled.
+- Enjoy it warm or allow it to cool for a bit and then transfer to a bottle or jar and pop in the fridge until chilled.

-And please keep in mind that this is Homemade Chocolate Syrup -- not fudge sauce.
+Please keep in mind that this is homemade Chocolate Syrup -- not fudge sauce.
 So while it will set up a bit more once chilled, it is never going to turn overly thick or gloppy.

 More Sweet, Made-From-Scratch Kitchen Staples